National Symbols and Currency

 The Flag of Ladonia

-The Ladonian Flag, also known as “the Glorious Green”, was standardised by Hendrik Lönngren in February of 2008.
+The Ladonian Flag, also known as “the Glorious Green”, was conceptually designed by Swedish artist Leif Erikson in 1997 and standardized by Hendrik Lönngren in February of 2008.

 The flag is a green field with a green cross.
 The background and the cross have the same colour, which is expressed in sRGB: 0, 144, 0 (#x009000).
 The flag is 13 by 21 units in height and length, the cross arms 3 units.
 Horizontal parts is 5 : 3 : 13, vertical 5 : 3 : 5.
-Only fibonaccital have been used.
-As is the nature of the Fibonacci numbers, the flag propotion 21:13 is near the Golden Ratio 1.618.
+As is the nature of the Fibonacci numbers, the flag proportion 21:13 is near the Golden Ratio 1.618.

 On physical flags, the stitching on the fabric makes the cross discernible.
 In 2D graphics or on flags that are screen printed (as opposed to sewn or embroidered), the cross can be very difficult to see, so it is acceptable to use a very light white outline around the cross (see Figure A).